agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     All project templates are organized into three areas: Simple Templates, Examples and Tutorials described above in this topic.

-1. Navigate to the desired template and click its name.
+1. Navigate to the required template and click its name.

     The name appears in the **Project Name** field.
 The following example demonstrates creating a project based on the example.